William Henry Walenn

 William Henry Walenn (7 January 1828 – 20 September 1896) was born in London and was trained as an engineer at the works of Messrs.
 Cottam, and received part of his education at University College, London, where he studied mathematics under Augustus De Morgan.
 He became a Fellow of the Chemical Society in 1866, and of the Institute of Chemistry soon after its establishment.
 He was also a member of the Physical Society of London.

 Biography

-Walenn's wife, Skene Charlotte (née Barth) was musically trained but did not perform professionally.
-Nevertheless, her interest led to music professions of several of her children: Herbert Walenn was a cellist and professor at the Royal Academy of Music; Charles Walenn was a singer; another son was an organist, and Gerald Walenn and a daughter were violinists.
-Two other children found their way into art professions, and a daughter, Isabella, married the designer Arthur Silver.